mankinskin/graph_app/context-engine/refactor-tool/MODULES.md

 ## Current Architecture Analysis

-The `import-refactor` crate currently has a relatively flat module structure with significant namespace pollution and unclear separation of concerns.
+The `refactor-tool` crate currently has a relatively flat module structure with significant namespace pollution and unclear separation of concerns.
 The main issues identified are:

 ### Current Issues
 1. **Namespace Pollution**: Many internal utilities are exposed as `pub` unnecessarily